Johari Window Model

 The Johari Window theory divides self-awareness into four areas: Open, Blind Spot, Hidden, and Unknown.
 By sharing personal insights and receiving feedback, individuals can expand their Open Area—what’s known to both self and others—leading to better understanding and improved group dynamics.

-Who can use the Joahry Window model?
+Who can use the Johary Window model?

 Anyone can use the Johari Window model—individuals, teams, leaders, educators, therapists, or coaches.
 It’s a flexible tool that works well in both personal and professional settings where self-reflection and communication are key to growth and connection.